BPC Dogs

 Please avoid walking your dogs near lamp posts and street or sidewalk electrical boxes.
 Although the danger to dogs is most obvious, these electrified boxes are also a hazard to humans, particularly children.

-Once again, if you have had similar experiences or know of any similar or other dangers to pets in BPC, please call 311, and email your information to Paula Galloway immediately.
+Once again, if you have had similar experiences or know of any similar or other dangers to pets in BPC, please call 311, and email your information to Paula Galloway.

 BPC Dogs Home